MSLNZ/msl-network/docs/ssh.rst

     125

-When you are done sending requests to ``RPiService`` you disconnect from the :class:`~msl.network.service.Service` which will shut down the Network :class:`~msl.network.manager.Manager` that is running on the Raspberry Pi
+When you are done sending requests to ``RPiService`` you disconnect from the :class:`~msl.network.service.Service` which will also shut down the Network :class:`~msl.network.manager.Manager` that is running on the Raspberry Pi

 .. code-block:: pycon